jpallen/filter-json/README.md

 will work with any input stream where each line is valid piece of JSON.

 _filter-json is an early stage project used internally at www.sharelatex.com.
-Don't use it for anything critical and please send me feedback!_
+Don't use it for anything critical yet._

 Filtering
 ---------